Job seeking with a disability can be a difficult journey to navigate.

 Companies are usually aware of what they need to steer clear of, but that doesn’t mean they always comply with the law.

-If your potential employer asks any of the following questions (or variations thereof), then it is not a great sign of a positive working environment – besides they might also be non-compliant with local labour laws.
+If your potential employer asks any of the following questions (or variations thereof), then it is not a great sign of a positive working environment – besides they might also be non-compliant with local labor laws.

 “Do You Have a Mental or Physical Disability?”